 Q41.
 SECTION 5b.
-Please provide available data on the RESTRICTIVE HOUSING
+Please provide available data on the RESTRICTIVE HOUSING POPULATION for all facilities that you identified.

 Q42.
 Please provide information on the number of total male and female prisoners by age group who are in restrictive housing.

 Male Female

 Under 18 years old

 18-25 years old

 26-35 years old

 36-50 years old

 Over 50 years old

 TOTAL